kristinamancini/Taskdoro/README.md

 # CS374FinalProject
-Group Members: Kristina Mancini, Salvatore Ardisi, and Justin Faria
+Collaborators: Kristina Mancini, Salvatore Ardisi, and Justin Faria

 1. What is/are the problem/s you want to solve?
 Please provide background based on research.